7 Compliance Mistakes That Cost Businesses Thousands (and How to Avoid Them)

 Ready to eliminate vendor compliance blind spots?
 Start your free trial and get complete visibility into your vendor compliance status.

 Regulations don’t stand still.
 New laws are enacted, existing requirements are amended, and enforcement priorities shift.
-Businesses that take a “set it and forget it” approach to regulatory compliance management inevitably fall behind.
+Businesses that take a “set it and forget it” approach inevitably fall behind.

 In one reported case, a small logistics company in Arizona faced $15,000 in fines and $40,000 in equipment replacement costs because they weren’t aware that the Federal Motor Carrier Safety Administration had updated Electronic Logging Device (ELD) requirements.
 They had been compliant with the original regulation but missed a technical specification change that made their installed devices non-compliant.